lainio/err2/README.md

 ## Support And Contributions

-The package has been in experimental mode quite long time.
-Since the Go generics we are transiting towards more official mode.
-Currently we offer support by GitHub Discussions.
-Naturally, any issues and contributions are welcome as well!
+The package was in experimental mode quite long time.
+Since the Go generics we did transit to official mode.
+Currently we offer support by GitHub Issues and Discussions.
+Naturally, we appreciate all feedback and contributions are very welcome!

 ## Roadmap